voucherifyio/voucherify-java-sdk/docs/LoyaltiesApi.md

 Add or Remove Loyalty Card Balance

 This method adds or removes balance to an existing loyalty card.
-The removal of points will consume the points that expire the soonest.    &gt;🚧 Async Action &gt;  &gt; This is an async action.
+The removal of points will consume the points that expire the soonest.   &gt;🚧 Async Action    This is an async action.
 If you want to perform several add or remove loyalty card balance actions in a short time and their order matters, set up sufficient time-out between the calls.

 ### Example
 ```java